Automotive Mechanic Programs in Seattle

 Automotive Technician Master Certificate

-Students who have earned the general technician and minor certificate can pursue this NATEF-accredited master certificate.
-This 31-credit program features advanced courses in automotive welding, automotive engine rebuild, automotive engine diagnosis, automotive transmission service and manual transmissions.
+Students who have earned their minor certification can pursue this NATEF-accredited master certificate.
+This 93-credit program features advanced courses in automotive welding, automotive engine rebuild, automotive engine diagnosis, automotive transmission service and manual transmissions.

 Automotive Technician Associate of Applied Science

 The automotive technician associate's degree at Seattle Community College - South Campus consists of 93 credits and is approved by NATEF.
 The program combines general education requirements with technical specialty courses covering automotive concepts.
 The program requires students to purchase their own boots, coveralls and tools.
 Students have an opportunity to learn about all aspects of automotive technology, including electrical systems, brakes, steering and suspension, welding, engine computers, tires and wheel alignment and drivability.
 The school offers a 91-credit transfer option for students who want to continue their education at a four-year university.

 Shoreline Community College